 An interesting family of higher dimensional non-algebraic examples relevant to us here is based on even dimensional compact Lie groups. {\it Samelson} discovered \cite{sam} that they carry complex structures which are surely non-K\"ahler if the underlying group is simply connected and simple.
-We guess therefore that in fact they are as far from being algebraic as possible: we {\it conjecture} that the algebraic dimension of an even dimensional compact, connected, simply connected and simple Lie group as a complex manifold is always zero.
+It is therefore guessed that in general they admit lower algebraic dimension than possible.
 It also has been known for some time that if the six dimensional sphere carries a complex structure then this compact complex $3$-manifold must be of zero algebraic dimension \cite{cam-dem-pet}.

-In this paper we shall construct explicitly the recent complex structure on the six dimensional sphere found in \cite{ete}.
-The proof is based on identifying $S^6$ with an exceptional {\it conjugate orbit} \cite{cha-rig} inside the exceptional compact Lie group ${\rm G}_2$ and then restricting a Samelson complex structure on ${\rm G}_2$ to this orbit.
+In this paper we shall construct explicitly at least one complex structure on the six dimensional sphere.
+The proof is based on identifying $S^6$ with an exceptional conjugate orbit in the exceptional compact Lie group ${\rm G}_2$, taking its explicit deformation within ${\rm G}_2^\C$ and then restricting a Samelson complex structure to this deformation.
 The proof to be presented here is elementary and self-contained hence is independent of our former Yang--Mills--Higgs theoretic approach \cite{ete}; nevertheless those considerations definitely have been used here as a source of ideas.
-We just note that meanwhile the treatment in \cite{ete} is based on the well-known ${\rm SU}(3)$-fibration: the {\it projection} (i.e., a surjective mapping) $\pi: {\rm G}_2\rightarrow S^6$, our present proof rests on a less-known but very remarkable {\it injection} (i.e., an injective mapping) $f:S^6\rightarrow{\rm G}_2$.
+We just note that meanwhile the treatment in \cite{ete} is based on the well-known ${\rm SU}(3)$-fibration: the {\it projection} (i.e. a surjective mapping) $\pi: {\rm G}_2\rightarrow S^6$, our present proof rests on a certain less-known but very remarkable {\it injection} $f:S^6\rightarrow{\rm G}_2$.
 Therefore the two approaches are dual to each other in this sense.